elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

   * The node hosting the Pod is drained because, some _(non exhaustive)_ examples are :
     * The K8S node is about to be upgraded or repaired
     * The K8S cluster is scaling down
-  * The pod is manually deleted by someone (not only as an error but also because sometime a reboot can fix a problem)
+  * The pod is manually deleted by someone (not only as in error but also because sometimes a reboot can fix a problem)

 ### Storage class constraints
-Storage classes do not all provide the same capabilities when it comes to reuse a volume, for instance :
+Storage classes do not all provide the same capabilities when it comes to reusing a volume, for instance:

 * Google persistent disks can be attached from a single availability zone
 * Regional persistent disks replicate the data between 2 zones in the same region